Anacortes–San Juan Islands ferry

 The route is served by between three and five vessels.
 Year-round three vessels are used for domestic travel to the islands, with one of those vessels equipped for international travel between Anacortes and Sidney, BC (Vancouver Island) during the spring, summer and fall.
 A fourth vessel for inter-island travel between the islands is added during the spring, summer and fall schedules.
 During the busy summer tourism season, a fifth vessel is added to the route for domestic travel to the islands.

-As of 2024, the main year-round vessels on the Anacortes–San Juan Islands routes are:
+As of 2024, the main vessels on the Anacortes–San Juan Islands routes are: